Near Gurley in Madison County, Alabama — The American South (East South Central)

 Marker series.
 This marker is included in the United Daughters of the Confederacy marker series.

 Location.
-34° 41.596′ N, 86° 21.565′ W. Marker is near Gurley, Alabama, in Madison County.
-Marker can be reached from John T Reid Parkway/Lee Highway (U.S. 72) ¼ mile east of Walker Street, on the right when traveling east.
+Marker has been reported missing.
+It was located near 34° 41.596′ N, 86° 21.565′ W. Marker was near Gurley, Alabama, in Madison County.
+Marker could be reached from John T Reid Parkway/Lee Highway (U.S. 72) ¼ mile east of Walker Street, on the right when traveling east.
 Touch for map.
 Marker is just before the Jackson/Madison County line when traveling East.
 It is in the front yard of the house.
-Marker is in this post office area: Gurley AL 35748, United States of America.
+Marker was in this post office area: Gurley AL 35748, United States of America.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Town of Gurley (approx. The History of Paint Rock, Alabama / Paint Rock Arrests in 1931 Began 'Scottsboro Boys' Cases (approx. 2.6 miles away); Trail of Tears (approx. 5 miles away); Flint River Primitive Baptist Church (approx. 7.4 miles away); a different marker also named Flint River Primitive Baptist Church (approx. 7.4 miles away); Decatur County (approx. 8 miles away); Shiloh United Methodist Church (approx. 8.4 miles away); Whitaker Cemetery (approx. 9.6 miles away).
+At least 8 other markers are within 10 miles of this location Town of Gurley (approx. 1.1 miles away); The History of Paint Rock, Alabama / Paint Rock Arrests in 1931 Began 'Scottsboro Boys' Cases (approx. 2.6 miles away); Trail of Tears (approx. 5 miles away); Flint River Primitive Baptist Church (approx. 7.4 miles away); a different marker also named Flint River Primitive Baptist Church (approx. 7.4 miles away); Decatur County (approx. 8 miles away); Shiloh United Methodist Church (approx. 8.4 miles away); Spring Migration (approx. 9.4 miles away).

 More about this marker.
 The home is privately owned.
 Please ask permission when visiting the site.